XPMUser/XPMUser.github.io/README.md

 Old Prodigy Reddit Community: https://www.reddit.com/r/OldProdigy/

-You'll need to be at least 13 years old to use Reddit, Github, YouTube (not YouTube Kids), Discord, and Fandom.
-If you're at least 16 years old in California, you can use Fandom.

 If you're playing my Old Prodigy versions, Definitive Editions, Ultimate Editions, or Prodidows versions, and you experience bugs, or want a new feature added, but you're under 13, ask your parents to report bugs in the bug report template or to ask for anything in the feature request template.

 # Credits